IntaSend/intasend-php/README.md

 ## Examples

-    # Remember to switch of test when going live by removing the flag or set it to False
+    # Remember to switch of test when going live by set it to False

     # Wallets Management
     use IntaSend\IntaSendPHP\Wallet;